 First Eucharist Preparation at Holy Spirit

-First Eucharist is usually celebrated with 2nd Graders on the last weekend of April.
-Candidates are to be registered in the Parish, registered for the program, and enrolled in St Joseph School or the ECHO Faith Formation.
+First Eucharist is celebrated with 2nd Graders in May.
+Candidates are to be registered in the Parish, registered for the program, and enrolled in St Joseph School or Faith Formation Stations.
 A copy of their Baptismal Certificate is required.
-Preparation includes an initial interview, 6 sessions done as a group or at home, participation in the Rite of Enrollment, and a letter to the Pastor.
-Currently we are using the Growing Up Catholic curriculum, and begin preparation in January.
+Preparation includes 6 sessions done as a group, and a parent/child meeting.
+We are using the Blessed curriculum, by Dynamic Catholic, and begin preparation in January.

-First Sacraments Registration– Parents of children preparing for the Sacraments of First Reconciliation and First Eucharist should contact Cheryl Powell.
+First Sacraments Registration– Parents of children preparing for the Sacraments of First Reconciliation and First Eucharist should contact Lauren Lemmons.
 For questions, please email firstname.lastname@example.org or call 270-842-7777, x102.